twmarshall/tbd/README.md

 To run in cluster mode, 'mkrun' will also create the script bin/master.sh which can be used to launch a master.
-This script will print out a URL of the form 'akka.tcp://...' which can then be passed to the bin/worker.sh script as its only argument.
+This script will print out a URL of the form 'akka.tcp://...' which can then be passed to the bin/worker.sh script as a required trailing argument.
 Then, you can run bin/experiment.sh with the '--master' flag with this URL.

 ## Debugging